palantir/bulldozer/README.md

 The `.bulldozer.yml` file is read from the most recent commit on the target branch of each pull request.
 If `bulldozer` cannot find a configuration file, it will take no action.
-This means it is safe to enable the `bulldozer` on all. repositories in an organization.
+This means it is safe to enable the `bulldozer` on all repositories in an organization.

 ### bulldozer.yml Specification